AguaClara/Textbook/Textbook Creation Help/rst_intro.rst

 Travis will build the site using Sphinx_, and if there aren't any errors, upload it to the gh_pages branch.
 We used `this guide <https://gist.github.com/brenns10/f48e1021e8befd2221a2>`_ to set up Travis.

+**PUBLISHING NOTE**: If your changes to the master branch aren't pushing to gh-pages, then check the status of the `Travis build here <https://travis-ci.org/AguaClara/Textbook>`_.

 Brief Best Practices
 ====================
 When writing rst, there are often many ways to write the same thing.
 Almost always,